-Her first semester back in college, she earned a perfect 4.0 GPA, and was awarded with a Bear Cub Scholarship from the Foster and Kinship program.
-She also learned about CalWORKS, scholarships, foster youth program and other resources that could help her continue college, things she had never heard about in high school.
+Her first semester back in college, she earned a perfect 4.0 GPA and was awarded a Bear Cub Scholarship from the Foster and Kinship program.
+She also learned about CalWORKS, scholarships, foster youth program, and other resources that could help her continue college, things she had never heard about in high school.
 “I’ve been going to school for almost two years now without financial aid.
 I’m inspired by what I’m studying—that’s kept me in school,” says Harmony.
-She is now able to provide for her daughter, while she strives for good grades, gives speeches about her previous experiences and proceeds, step-by-step, toward a degree and a career.
+She is now able to provide for her daughter, while she strives for good grades, gives speeches about her previous experiences, and proceeds, step-by-step, toward a degree and a career.

 The SRJC Foster Youth Success Program helps to support all former and current foster youth on campus.
 For many who have any spent time in foster care, the presence of a support structure can be almost non-existent.
 This program helps to provide a safe and comfortable environment, supplies, and other resources in order to bolster foster youth success.
 We offer many other programs to help our students succeed, including those with economic challenges or disabilities, the formerly incarcerated, returning veterans, the long-term unemployed, and more.